ebi-pf-team/interproscan-docs/docs/InstallingLicensedApps.rst

 ..
 WARNING::
     The slow mode can take 6x longer to compute.
 Use when accurate region borders are needed.

-Run SignalP with GPU acceleration
+Run SignalP and DeepTMHMM with GPU acceleration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The model weights that come with the ``SignalP`` installation by default run on your CPU.